 Youth: The Changemakers In The New Era of Agriculture

-Development programs that focus on smallholder agriculture have demonstrated that a digital inclusion strategy is integral to empowering marginalised farmers to lift themselves out of poverty.
-However, since older generations of farmers in developing countries have poor or little literacy skills, targeting the more tech-savvy youngsters seems to be the go-to approach to catalyse a change process.
+Development programs that focus on smallholder agriculture have demonstrated that a digital inclusion strategy is integral to empowering marginalized farmers to lift themselves out of poverty.
+However, since older generations of farmers in developing countries have poor or little literacy skills, targeting the more tech-savvy youngsters seems to be the go-to approach to catalyze a change process.

 As primary producers using technology to increase returns on often small parcels of land and provide constant market information, pricing, and access

-As field agents offering services to farmers such as extension support (often facilitated via a digital innovation) and various financial services such as loan, and insurance agents and inspectors
+As field agents offering services to farmers such as extension support (often facilitated via a digital innovation) and various financial services such as loans, insurance agents, and inspectors

-Directly in the value chain as aggregators, logisticians, mechanisation support, etc
+Directly in the value chain as aggregators, logisticians, mechanization support, etc.

 “Key to most of these roles is the use of technology which often aligns to the youth’s perception of quality work being technology-driven or technology-supported,” he added.

-AgriFin’s profound experience from more than 100 engagements to date has helped it define four unique youth personas characterised by key demographic, behavioural, and attitudinal criteria.
-This understanding of specific needs and aspirations of young farmers has enabled the Program to collaborate with ideal partners and develop programmes tailor-made for the problem at hand.
+AgriFin’s profound experience from more than 100 engagements to date has helped it define four unique youth personas characterized by key demographic, behavioral, and attitudinal criteria.
+This understanding of the specific needs and aspirations of young farmers has enabled the Program to collaborate with ideal partners and develop programs tailor-made for the problem at hand.

 One such partnership that has enabled Kenyan farmers to access a variety of agri-services with ease is with Safaricom, a leading communications provider in Kenya.
 Agrifin’s study of ground-level problems supported Safaricom to evaluate the needs of the farmers before building the required solution.
 The resultant human-centric app DigiFarm was achieved by figuring out the day-to-day lifestyle of the farmers, following their activities from morning to night, and assessing how to integrate technology into their lives to make it meet their needs.